Updated on: May 26, 2025

 - And more…

 RoboForm is very easy to use.
 In my tests, I could easily share logins with other users, grant emergency access to trusted contacts, and check my password vault for weak, repeated, or otherwise compromised passwords.
-RoboForm also integrated well with 2FA apps like Google Authenticator, and I had no trouble using biometric logins to access my RoboForm account.
+RoboForm supports biometric logins, has a built-in authenticator, and also works with popular 2FA apps like Google Authenticator.

 RoboForm also provides a password-sharing feature, which I found very secure and user-friendly in my tests.
 That said, it falls short on permission options for individual items.
 When you share an individual item, the recipient can only view it — there’s no option to let them edit or share it further.